OR WAIT 15 SECS

 In the event of a smallpox outbreak in the United States, how long would it take for a vaccine to start protecting Americans by stimulating an immune response?
 A new national study led by Saint Louis University School of Medicine will attempt to answer this question.

 General routine vaccinations for smallpox were stopped in the United States in 1971, and the world was declared free of smallpox in 1980.
-But because of the recent concern about biowarfare and bioterrorism throughout the world, the
+But because of the recent concern about biowarfare and bioterrorism throughout the world, the U.S. government is making efforts to improve its ability to protect its citizens in the event of a bioterrorist attack involving the smallpox virus (Variola major virus).

-Vaccines prevent disease by giving the body a jump-start at recognizing the infecting virus or bacteria, said Sharon Frey, MD, the principal investigator for the study at
+Vaccines prevent disease by giving the body a jump-start at recognizing the infecting virus or bacteria, said Sharon Frey, MD, the principal investigator for the study at Saint LouisUniversity.
+After successful vaccination, the body experiences a quicker fighting response to the infection, which lessens or completely avoids the symptoms of illness.

 Unlike some other diseases, getting vaccinated following exposure to smallpox could provide protective effects.
 For example, for the flu vaccine to work, people need to get vaccinated before being exposed to influenza.
 The currently licensed smallpox vaccine, however, provides benefits post-exposure, and may be useful in further preventing the spread of the disease.